Procedures for Winter Storms Announced by Division of Finance and Administration

 In addition to the formal CENS announcement, employees and students may also use the NDSU website and the NDSU information update line at 231-INFO (231-4636).
 The website and information telephone line will continue to provide updates on the status of University classes and office operations during the storm.
-The University Police phone line should not be used to check on updates in order to leave this line available for critical operational calls.
+NDSU also will utilize local media outlets to enhance the redundancy of its message to the employees and students.
+(The University Police phone line should not be used to check on updates in order to leave this line available for critical operational calls.)

 - NDSU will be in full operation and all events will take place as scheduled.

 - NDSU will cancel classes but normal business operations will remain open.

 Morning, afternoon or evening classes at NDSU may be canceled or all classes may be canceled for the entire day but all other aspects of the university may operate during normal business hours.

 Example: Classes are held during the day but predicted evening winter weather conditions warrant that evening classes be cancelled.
 Regular business activities could continue until the end of the normal business day.
 Situations do occur, however, when events are scheduled at the BSA, Library, Memorial Union, etc. where employees may be working to support those events.
 As a result, consideration needs to be given to the actual times that the campus is open to not only students and employees but also to the public.

 Example: Classes begin late or are dismissed early.
 In this instance, it may be advantageous for the campus work force to prepare the campus, e.g., snow removal, de-icing, etc., for normal business operations without cancelling or dismissing ALL operations.